 They are also available on the policies section of the Accessible Technology website.

 Disability Resources and Services provides assessments, training and short-term equipment loans to students interested in assistive technology.

-The Center for the Advancement of Teaching helps faculty and graduate students employ accessible methods while teaching and provides training and assistance to faculty members to ensure that their use of classroom technology and course materials are accessible to all learners.
+The Center for the Advancement of Teaching helps faculty and graduate students employ accessible methods while teaching and provides training and assistance to ensure that their use of classroom technology and course materials are accessible to all learners.

 The Teaching and Learning Center helps faculty and graduate students employ accessible methods while teaching.